JESX301/SeniorProject/README.md

 Specifically I correleated all of these attributes with a StudentID (name) and a SchoolID (name).
 The difficult part was assigning these values meaningfully to show realistic analytics.
 Writing the actual sql involved taking the csv file I was using and running it through a converter script (because writing sql explicitly is insane).
 Using the sql code I had "written" on MariaDB I then built out the database.

-We used the laravel PHP framework just like TQ does.
-My team member generated all 2k+ lines of PHP, and another team member helped implement Node.js for the frontend.
-Backend is where I am strong, which is why I enjoy working with DevOps in hosted environments.
+We used the laravel PHP framework.
+One team member generated all 2k+ lines of PHP, and another team member helped implement Node.js for the frontend.
+Backend is where I am strong, which is why I built out the DB